WSU-kduncan/cicd-3120-bobobo77/README.md

 #### Github actions
 I think I need more practice with this portion of the project, as using the template doesn't feel intuitive, and every resource formats it slightly differently.
+Also, I have no information on how to tell if my image got built properly. (probably not)